 - 1. Facility shall have qualified professional medical, nursing and other support staff necessary to provide services appropriate to the bio-psychosocial needs of individuals being admitted to the program. - a.
-Physician (MD), medical director 0.5 hour per resident per week, and available 24 hours on call

-- b.
-PCP NA - c.
-Psychologist NA - d.
-Nurse (NP/RN or LPN) one FTE NP/RN, with LPN required for first shift, with one backup LPN, two LPNs on second shift, one required for the third shift, RN supervisor or NP on call - e.
+Physician (MD), MD(s) on site as needed for management of psychiatric and/medical needs. - b.
+MD(s) availability on call 24/7. - c.
+Psychologist Available As Needed - d.
+Nurse (NP/RN or LPN) 1 FTE Supervisory APRN/NP /RN, on call 24/7; 2FTE NP/RN/LPN on 1st and 2nd shifts and 1 LPN 3rd shift 1:8 Ratio - e.
 Licensed or certified clinician or counselor with direct supervision one clinician per 10 clients and available 40 hours per week.
 A counselor is available 40 hours per week - f.
-Psychiatric aid Two PAs on first and second shifts, and three on third shift - g.
+Psychiatric aid Two PAs on first, second, and third shift.
+Not to exceed 1:10 ratio. - g.
 Clerical support staff One to two FTE per day shift - h.
 Activity/occupational therapist NA - i.
 Care coordinator One FTE per day shift, and/or duties may be assumed by clinical staff - j.
 Outreach worker/peer mentor Optional - 2.
-Physicians, who are available 24 hours a day by telephone.
-(Or a PA NP or APRN, licensed as physician extenders, may perform duties designated by physician). - 3.
+Physicians, who are available 24 hours a day by telephone. - 3.
 A physician is available to assess the individual within 24 hours of admission (or earlier, if medically necessary) and is available to provide on-site monitoring of care and further evaluation on a daily basis. - 4.
 A RN or other licensed and credentialed nurse is available on-call 24 hours per day and on site no less than 40 hours per week and will conduct a nursing assessment on individuals at admission. - 5.
 A nurse is responsible for overseeing the monitoring of the individual's progress and medication administration on an hourly basis, if needed. - 6.
 Appropriately licensed and credentialed staff is available to administer medications in accordance with physician orders.
 The level of nursing care is at a ratio of one nurse per every 15 individuals. - 7.
 Licensed, certified or registered clinicians provide a planned regimen of 24-hour, professionally directed evaluation, care and treatment services for individuals and their families. - 8.
 An interdisciplinary team of appropriately trained clinicians, such as physicians, nurses, counselors, social workers and psychologists is available to assess and treat the individual and to obtain and interpret information regarding the patient's needs.
 The number and disciplines of team members are appropriate to the range and severity of the individual's problems. - A counselor is available on site 40 hours per week to provide direct client care, utilizing the 12 core functions of substance use counseling and/or specific functions related to professional license.
 Caseloads not to exceed 10 clients. - 10.
 Qualified professional supervisor Available for clinical supervision and by telephone for consultation.